top of page

 Addition

-Addition equations should never be completed horizontally.
-Completing an addition equation horizontally disregards place values, which can result in errors when calculating.
-Instead, addition equations should be changed into a top-to-bottom format.
+Addition equations should never be completed horizontally since this disregards place values.
+Instead, addition equations should be changed to a top-to-bottom format.

-To test the validity of addition equations, check if the inverse operation (subtraction) is also true.
+To test if the sum is correct, check if the inverse operation (subtraction) is also true.

 When adding multidigit numbers, the numbers should be aligned.
 An easy method for aligning multidigit addends is to align them by decimals.
 After the addends are aligned, any place value without a digit can be filled in with a zero.